 approach that simultaneously captures the native 3’ and 5’ ends of capped and

-polyadenylated RNAs respectively, we find that this is not accurate and
+polyadenylated RNAs respectively, we found that this is not accurate and

 canonical human mRNAs are subject to repeated, cotranslational,

-ribosome-phased, endonucleolytic cuts in a process that we term
+ribosome-phased, endonucleolytic cuts in a process that we termed

 ribothrypsis.
-Integrating orthogonal large-scale datasets, we find that
+By integrating orthogonal large-scale datasets, we found that

 ribothrypsis is initiated by a ribosome stall that triggers an endonucleolytic